 CMOs and technology mastery

 I was reading the most recent CMO research data from The CMO Study published by Deloitte US and Duke University [the study can be found here].
-The findings are very interesting, but they would benefit from a closer cropping by desired marketing outcome, rather than only slicing by industry or marketing approach (B2B, B2C, etc.).
+The findings are very interesting, but they would benefit from closer cropping by the desired marketing outcome, rather than only slicing by industry or marketing approach (B2B, B2C, etc.).

 I found Table, 9.2, titled, What makes a CMO most effective, offering a vague set of attributes for CMO success.
 The table implies a separation between technology and outcome.
 The third highest ranked item, Having the ability to demonstrate the quantitative impact of marketing efforts, for instance, far outstrips Knowing how to use customer data and analytics, discounting the tool used to document the quantitative outcome.
-Technology mentioned only twice in the table should cross all attributes.
+Technology was mentioned only twice in the table.
+It should cross all attributes.

 The analysis below outlines how technology plays a role in each of the effectiveness measures.
 Technology is a tool of awareness, collaboration, analysis, and organization—how effectively CMOs use technology will determine how well CMOs achieve positive outcomes against all attributes.
 The list order reflects the study’s first column rank for table 9.2.